About Mount Everest

 Daily activities

-- The first two days will be spent in Kathmandu, acclimatising, visiting the Monkey Temple and spending time with local deaf people from a Deaf association
+• The first two days will be spent in Kathmandu, acclimatising, visiting the Monkey Temple and meeting local deaf people

-- After completing the trek and returning to Kathmandu we will again meet local deaf people to share experiences and learn about Deaf culture in Kathmandu.
-You’ll also have time to relax, go shopping, get a massage, buy souvenirs and put your feet up!
+• After completing the trek and returning to Kathmandu you’ll have time to relax, go shopping, get a massage, buy souvenirs and put your feet up before flying home after the adventure of a lifetime!

 What’s Included